IvanJijon/katas/TS-FizzBuzz/README.md

 An Object Oriented solution is provided in `kata-oop` with some comments about my code.

+Tests are in `test` folder.

-A functional approach will be soon available.
+A functional approach will be available soon.